European Sharing Economy Coalition

 - To kick start pilot initiatives, above all in cities, participate in relevant projects and raise EU funding for promoters of the Sharing Economy.

-- To assist the EU Commission to design appropriate funding lines for the Sharing Economy under the new EU Multiannual Financial Framework Program 2014-2020.
+- To assist the EU Commission to design and implement appropriate funding lines for the Sharing Economy under the new EU Multiannual Financial Framework Program 2014-2020.

 - To set up public/private partnerships between Sharing Economy platforms and local governments.

 A draft Activity Plan of the Coalition for 2014 is available upon request.

 The European Sharing Economy Coalition is shaped as a multi-stakeholder open platform to bring together companies, NGOs, academia, local authorities and consumer groups, equally driving an ambitious agenda along the whole value chain of the Sharing Economy in Europe.
 It aspires to become an independent and non-partisan resource for Members of European Parliament, Commission officials, Council Presidencies and other EU bodies and stakeholders looking for information, advice and feedback on the Sharing Economy.
 It positions itself to key European decision-makers as a credible and trusted expert and representative of the Sharing Economy sector in Europe.
 It also seeks to inform the European audience by hosting events, building capacity and providing educational materials and tools so that more community leaders at Member State level can make the Sharing Economy thrive.

 A Steering Committee set up among Coalition's members provides leadership and guides long-term goals and the strategies to achieve them.
 The Steering Committee defines the Coalition strategic priorities and drives its main activities according to a yearly activity plan.

 A monitoring system evaluates progress and keep activities on track.
 Decisions of the European Sharing Economy Coalition are made by consensus among its members and are presented as such to the EU decision makers in various key fora to obtain political support and inform policy priorities.